 These rules are relevant for all companies with employees.
 This then means that numerous companies are doubly affected, as it concerns the privacy of employees (employment data protection), as well as those of customers, suppliers, and website visitors.

 Even for data protection officers who are already employed by a company, the GDPR represented a major change.
 This is because their role in the company has fundamentally changed.
 If the data protection officer has been working towards data protection conformity previously, they are responsible for monitoring the implemented measures.
-This increased their range of responsibility and subsequently increased their potential for liability.
+In other words, the scope of duties has expanded significantly, which of course subsequently increased their potential for liability.

 The following is a summary of the General Data Protection Regulations, focusing particularly on the core tasks and effects for website operators and companies.